Table of Contents

-3. Adventure Appeal
+3. Adventure Appeals

 Some advertisements appeal to the sense of adventure and excitement of a person.
 The primary objective of these advertisements is to appeal to people that enthusiasm will be enhanced after they buy or use the product or service.

-The advertisements of energy drink use adventure appeal in them.
+The advertisements of energy drinks use adventure appeal in them.
 It is often shown that the protagonist of the ad who is tired drinks the energy drink and achieves something almost impossible.
 He gets invigorated with energy, and because he consumed this product, his adventure was successful.

-4. Bandwagon Appeal
+4. Bandwagon Appeals

 This appeal involves making people feel that since everyone is buying the product, so they should too.
 The objective of bandwagon appeal is to ensure that the customer joins the bandwagon and starts using the product because everybody else is using it.
 It is known as persuasion by masses technique.
-Many direct to home cable services use bandwagon appeal in which they show that the entire neighborhood is with a particular brand and why hasn’t the protagonist of the advertisement joined the bandwagon.
+Many direct-to-home cable services use bandwagon appeal in which they show that the entire neighborhood is with a particular brand and why hasn’t the protagonist of the advertisement joined the bandwagon.

 They make him feel left out by not joining the bandwagon and show that he is happy after purchasing the product or service, ergo, after joining the bandwagon.

-5. Fear Appeal
+5. Fear Appeals